salilab/imp/modules/kernel/README.md

 The IMP kernel provides the base functionality and abstract base classes for representation, scoring and sampling.
+See the IMP introduction for an overview.

 _Author(s)_: Daniel Russel